|

 affected dogs prior to luxation.
 With this information, Miniature Bull

-Terrier breeders can avoid producing additional affected dogs and
+Terrier breeders can avoid producing additional affected dogs anddecrease the frequency of the

 gene in the population.
 We proposed to do this through the following

-1. Isolate genomic DNA from members of
+specific objectives; 1.
+Isolate genomic DNA from members of

 Miniature Bull Terrier families in which lens luxation is segregating.
+2. Determine the normal nucleotide sequence

 for a segment of the canine fibrillin 1 gene which includes exon 59 and